LOOKING FOR RESEARCH FUNDING?

 The scholarships are to take place at any University in Ireland currently engaged in cancer research.
 It is open to researchers in Clinical, Biological, Epidemiological, Public Health or Allied health fields.

-Proposals must fulfil our research priorities, be patient-focused, with the ultimate aim to improve cancer care and increase survival.
+Proposals must fulfill our research priorities, be patient-focused, with the ultimate aim to improve cancer care and increase survival.
 Applications will be limited to those focused on pancreatic, oesophageal, ovarian, lung, brain, liver or gastric cancer only.

 Apply via the Breakthrough Cancer Research Grant Management System